 The organizations we choose to host Fellowships are diverse (list here), but share some common features.
 They are successful nonprofits involved in direct service to their communities.
 They have a special commitment to young people and education, deliver measurable impact, are valued and respected in their cities, and can benefit from the Fellowship.
 We’re particularly inspired by organizations that are addressing key societal issues related to inequity and social justice.

-After we make our selection, the Executive Director works with each Host to finalize job descriptions and promote the Fellowship to qualified college seniors.
+After host have been selected, the Executive Director works with each host to finalize roles and responsibilities for each postion and to promote the Fellowship opportunity to qualified college seniors.

-Host organizations will be expected to provide and implement a plan for recruiting, and to report regularly on their progress.
-These efforts, in addition to the recruiting efforts undertaken by the Fellowship itself, combine to ensure that all Host organizations receive a diverse pool of highly qualified applicants for the Fellowship.
+Host organizations provide and implement a plan for recruiting, and report regularly on their results.
+These efforts, in addition to the recruiting efforts undertaken by the Fellowship itself, combine to ensure that selected host organizations receive a diverse pool of highly qualified applicants for the Fellowship position.